Recap / Kim Possible S 1 E 2 Sink Or Swim

-- From Bad to Worse: "There I was, trapped in the hollow of a tree (gasps)" (beat) "then, the woodpeckers came."
+- From Bad to Worse: "There I was, trapped in the hollow of a tree (gasps)" (Beat) "and then, the woodpeckers came."

-- Green-Eyed Monster: Gill's primary dislike of Ron seems to be based on how Ron ultimately stayed normal and even went on to become the sidekick to a world famous teen hero, while he himself became a mutant.
+- Green-Eyed Monster: Gill's primary dislike of Ron seems to be based on how Ron ultimately stayed normal and even went on to become a world famous teen hero (the sidekick to one at least), while he himself became a mutant.

 - Names to Run Away from Really Fast: Camp Wannaweep.

-- Never My Fault: Gill blames Ron for him being a mutant, but he was the one who willingly swam in the polluted water, even though Ron told him it seemed funny, so Gil really only has himself (and, to a certain extent at least, the nearby science camp) to blame.
+- Never My Fault: Gill blames Ron for him being a mutant, but he was the one who willingly swam in the polluted water, even though Ron told him it seemed funny, so Gil really has nobody but himself to blame (and, maybe to a certain extent at least, the nearby science camp).